THERAPEUTIC BODY WORK

 Bodywork That Soothes Body, Mind, and Spirit

-"It brings forth what is deep inside the spirit; it awakens what we scarcely know is there, so buried it was by the clutter of our daily living, our cloaks of self-protection."
+"It brings forth what is deep inside the spirit; it awakens what we scarcely know was there, so buried it was by the clutter of our daily living, our cloaks of self-protection."
 J. Marillier

 BODYWORK BEYOND MASSAGE'S SIGNATURE SESSION: DYNAMIC REBALANCING